DreamCom: Finetuning Text-guided Inpainting Model for Image Composition

 \section{Dataset Construction}

-The work \cite{li2023dreamedit} provides DreamEditBench dataset, offering a total of 440 background images, out of which 220 background images are suitable for our task.
-The reference images corresponding to the backgrounds in this dataset are sourced from the Dreambooth datase \cite{dreambooth}.
-There are 30 subjects for 15 categories, in which each subject has a few ($3\sim 5$) reference images.
-Among them, some subjects within the same category share a common background set, while the remaining subjects have their own unique background set.
-There are a total of 22 background sets, each consisting of 10 images.
-Thus, there are in total $300=30\times 10$ subject-background pairs.
+In DreamEdit~\cite{li2023dreamedit}, they provide the DreamEditBench dataset, offering a total of 440 background images, out of which 220 background images are suitable for our task.
+For the 220 background images, there are a total of 22 background sets, each consisting of 10 images.
+The reference images corresponding to the backgrounds in this dataset are sourced from the Dreambooth dataset~\cite{dreambooth}.
+There are 30 foreground objects distributed in 15 categories, in which each foreground object has a 3 to 5 reference images.
+Among them, some foreground objects share a common background set, while others have their own unique background sets.
+Totally, there are $300=30\times 10$ foreground-background pairs.

-To enrich the diversity of DreamEditBench dataset, we construct a new dataset named \textbf{Mu}lti-\textbf{re}ference \textbf{Co}mposition (MureCom).
-First, we collect $640$ background images from R-FOSD dataset \cite{FOS}, in which each background image is associated with one category from a list of $32$ categories and a manually annotated bounding box suitable for placing an object from this category.
-Then, for each of 32 categories, we collect $3$ subjects with $5$ reference images for each subject from the Internet.
-Since each category has $20$ background images and $3$ subjects, we can have in total $1,920 = 32\times 20 \times 3$ subject-background pairs.
-In Figure~\ref{fig:dataset}, we show some examples of backgrounds with bounding boxes and subjects with reference images.
+To enrich the diversity of DreamEditBench dataset, we construct a new dataset, \textbf{Mu}lti-\textbf{re}ference \textbf{Co}mposition (MureCom).
+The MureCom dataset is constructed with the following steps: 1) we collect $640$ background images from R-FOSD dataset \cite{FOS}, which is associated with $32$ different foreground categories and each foreground category contains $20$ background images; 2) for each background image, we manually annotate a bounding box suitable for placing the object from the corresponding foreground category; 3) for each foreground category, we collect $3$ unique foreground objects with $5$ reference images for each foreground object.
+Since each foreground category has $20$ background images and $3$ unique foreground objects, we can have $1,920 = 32\times 20 \times 3$ foreground-background pairs in total.
+In \Cref{fig:dataset}, we provide some examples of background images with bounding boxes and foreground objects with reference images.